andrebrait/mutationTestingDemo/README.md

 There are 2 folders in the project that provide examples of mutation testing for different languages:
 * java
 * javascript

+This project provides the supporting examples from the following blog post: TODO add link.